Home » Big Island » 101 Best Things to do on the Big Island with Kids

 The Big Island is famous for its ranches and paniolos (Hawaiian cowboys).
 So, it’s only fitting to go horseback riding there.

-This is an awesome horseback riding tour through the Waipio Valley where you’ll get to see waterfalls.
-Kids as young as 7 years old can ride.
+This is an awesome horseback riding tour through the Waipio Valley, where you’ll get to see waterfalls.
+Kids as young as 7 years old can ride, making it one of the perfect activities for kids in Hawaii!

 One of the most iconic things to do in Hawaii is learn how to surf.
 And there’s no better way than a private surfing lesson.
 Kids as young as 3 years old can try surfing for the first time!